 My intention is to make the world a better place, one conversation at a time.
 I bring two decades of experience, insight, and innovation to the global conversation about race and gender, art and culture, and politics and power.
 I engage with audiences through writing and editing books, teaching and speaking at colleges and corporate campuses, blogging, social media, contributing to popular magazines and literary and academic journals, hosting and appearing on national and international radio programs, and developing and appearing in film and television projects.
-I have also founded non-profits and started start-ups.
+I have also founded non-profits.

 My memoirs include the NY Times Bestseller Black, White and Jewish and the critically acclaimed Baby Love: Choosing Motherhood After a Lifetime of Ambivalence; I have also edited a few anthologies: To Be Real: Telling the Truth and Changing the Face of Feminism, What Makes a Man: 22 Writers Imagine the Future, One Big Happy Family, and my latest, BLACK COOL.
 My writing has appeared in Glamour, The Washington Post, Bookforum, BOMB, Newsweek, Vibe, Real Simple, Modern Bride, Essence, Interview, and so many other magazines and literary collections I can't remember them all.
 I've appeared on Charlie Rose, Good Morning America, Oprah, Fresh Air, BET, and dozens of other blogs, sites, and other media.
 My first novel, Adé: A Love Story, is currently being adapted for film, with Madonna attached to direct.